cfe-lab/Kive/INSTALL.md

 **shipyard** is a set of Django applications.
 As a result, it has the following requirements:

-1. Python 2.x (version 2.7 or higher)
+1. Python 2.x (version 2.7 or higher) - unfortunately we do not support Python 3.x.
-2. Django (version 1.6 or higher recommended, version 1.5 supported)
+2. Django (version 1.6 or higher)

 Source code or binaries for Python can be obtained from the official website, [python.org](www.python.org).
 Most *nix distributions (including OS X) come with some version of Python.